TimeBandit/guides/refacoring-ui.md

 Always work wit HSL and select a primary, a neutral and some accents.
 Define a fixed set of shades up front.
 For your primary and accent, a good rule is to go for a shade that would suite a button.
 This is your center shade (500), then the edges and fill in the rest so you have a gradation from dark(900) to light(100).

-To avoid getting washed out colour ou could also increase the saturation as the lightness get further away from 50%;
+To avoid getting washed out colour ou could also increase the saturation as the lightness get further away from 50% in either direction;

+If the colours are already at 100% saturation.
+This is where you take advantage of percieved brightness.
+The three peaks in percived brightness are yellow(60), cyan(180), magenta(300) and the troughs are red(0) green(120) blue(240).
+To make a colour seem lighter rotate it 20-30deg to the nearest peak, and to make it seem darker do the same against the troughs.

+You can combine both these methods to get brightness from adjusting lightness and roatating the hue.